'You Better Own This': How Rami Malek Came To Embody Freddie Mercury

 GROSS: Wow.

 MALEK: I will tell you this.
 One day, I did get a call.
 I got a call from Mara Casey, who was a casting director for the "Gilmore Girls."
 And she asked to speak with Rami Malek's agent, and I said, speaking.
-And she said, well, can I talk to - about Rami Malek coming in and - for a role on the "Gilmore Girls?"
+And she said, well, can I talk to - about Rami Malek coming in for a role on the "Gilmore Girls?"
 And I said, yeah.
 And she said, and who am I speaking with?
 I said, this is he.
 And she said, you don't have an agent, do you?
 And I go, no, but we can work on that.
-And she started laughing, and she said, well, are you SAG?
+And she started laughing.
+And she said, well, are you SAG?
 Are you part of the Screen Actors Guild?
-And I said, as of yet, no, but that's something else we can work on as well.
-And she kept laughing, and she's like, listen; you're cute, call me when you get representation.
+And I said, as of yet, no. But that's something else we can work on, as well.
+And she kept laughing.
+And she's like, listen; you're cute.
+Call me when you get representation.
 And I said, listen; we're doing all right.
 We're having a good time.
 I see that the scene has only three lines.
-And how about giving a guy a break?
+How about giving a guy a break?
 And if you're laughing now, chances are I might have you laughing in the room.
 And she took a few seconds, and she said, you know what, kid?
 Come on in.

 I couldn't believe it.
 I could not believe it.
-And I went in on that day, and later on that night, I had a callback for that show.
-And in between that, one of these manila envelopes that I had been stuffing, sending to every agent in Los Angeles, happened to call me in between the audition and the callback, and the confluence of the things that happened on that day still defy me to have any explanation for them.
+I went in on that day.
+And later on that night, I had a callback for that show.
+And in between that, one of these manila envelopes that I had been stuffing, sending to every agent in Los Angeles, happened to call me in between the audition and the callback.
+And the confluence of the things that happened on that day still defy me to have any explanation for them.
 But it was a very profoundly successful day.

 GROSS: So you got the "Gilmore Girls" part, right?